 Enterprise Resource Planning (ERP) software helps enterprises to use integrated solutions for business management and to automate certain department processes of an organization.
-These tools have increasingly gained traction among enterprises both big and small for its centralized approach to managing business processes.
+These tools have increasingly gained traction among enterprises, both big and small, for their centralized approach to managing business processes.
 With an ERP solution, you can collect, store, manage, and interpret data from various business units.
 By collecting an organization’s shared transactional data from multiple sources, ERP systems eliminate data duplication and provide data integrity with a “single source of truth.”

-The financial management component within your ERP system stores, monitors and analyzes all of your financial data, including accounts payable, accounts receivable, costs, budgets and forecasts.
-It helps reveal insights into your spending, so you can discover profit trends and times of unusually high spending.
-You can then put that data to good use by changing whatever processes are causing lower profits or high spend, so you can maximize your profits while reducing costs.
+The financial management component within your ERP system stores, monitors, and analyzes all of your financial data, including accounts payable, accounts receivable, costs, budgets, and forecasts.
+It helps reveal insights into your spending so that you can discover profit trends and times of unusually high spending.
+You can then put that data to good use by changing whatever processes are causing lower profits or high spending, so you can maximize your profits while reducing costs.

-Financial managemnet can also help improve cash flow, lower costs, and increase profitability while maintaining accurate reporting.
-ERP software with a strong financial feature should ensure companies meet financial reporting and tax requirements with a single accounting, banking and payment system.
+Financial management can also help improve cash flow, lower costs, and increase profitability while maintaining accurate reporting.
+ERP software with a strong financial feature should ensure companies meet financial reporting and tax requirements with a single accounting, banking, and payment system.

 Customer Relationship Management (CRM)

-Your ERP system should help bring together data that better enables salespeople and marketing planners alike to better address customer needs, preferences and buying patterns.
-A CRM component allows you to do this by keeping track of all of your customer and sales data within your ERP solution.
-The insights you can gain from a CRM component helps optimize your marketing and sales efforts.
-It also helps to better manage invoicing activities, provide relevant and real-time information for the best prepared proposals and monitor the overall status of contracts to help you gain a better understanding and be kept informed at all times.
+Your ERP system should help bring together data that enables salespeople and marketing planners to address customer needs, preferences, and buying patterns.
+A CRM component allows you to do this by keeping track of your customer and sales data within your ERP solution.
+The insights you can gain from a CRM component help optimize your marketing and sales efforts.
+It also helps to manage invoicing activities, provide relevant and real-time information for the best-prepared proposals and monitor the overall status of contracts to help you gain a better understanding and be kept informed at all times.

-A big benefit from CRM is tracking the buyer histories of your customers.
-With this data in hand, you can suggest additional purchases through cross-selling or upselling, or try to sell them a relevant product/service when they’re otherwise not as likely to buy.
+A big benefit of CRM is tracking the buyer histories of your customers.
+With this data in hand, you can suggest additional purchases through cross-selling or upselling or try to sell them a relevant product/service when they’re otherwise not as likely to buy.